Worship & Prayer Services

 regular sunday and week day Service schedule

-We are meeting in-person on Sundays for Eucharist in the church nave at 9:30am.
-We will also be streaming the service via YouTube for those unable to attend in the building.
+We worship in-person and also are streaming the service via YouTube for those unable to attend in the building.
 Please see our YouTube page for more information.
 Please see our home page for links to join Sunday services and access the service bulletin.

 Tuesdays at 12:00 Noon